NotFenixio/wattpad-scraper/README.md

 The function docs were written by tabbing on Copilot suggestions so expect them to be... weird.
 Some other comments were also written by Copilot, so they may have a weird tone.
 You can clearly see the difference between my comments and Copilot's comments.
 But the code works, and that's what matters, and who cares about comments anyway?

 ## Legal Notice
 This tool is for educational purposes only.
-Please respect Wattpad's terms of service and copyright laws.
+Please respect Wattpad's terms of service and copyright laws!

 ## License
 MIT License